West Ryde - Meadowbank

 AreaSearch assessment of residential development activity positions West Ryde - Meadowbank among the top 25% of areas assessed nationwide

-Additionally, $408.3 million in commercial development approvals have been recorded in the current financial year, reflecting robust local business investment.
-Comparing West Ryde - Meadowbank to Greater Sydney, it shows approximately 75% of the construction activity per person and ranks among the 82nd percentile nationally.
-Recent construction comprises 18.0% detached houses and 82.0% townhouses or apartments, indicating a focus on higher-density living to provide more affordable entry points for downsizers, investors, and first-home buyers.
-The area has approximately 191 people per dwelling approval, suggesting an expanding market.
+New properties are constructed at an average expected cost value of $422,000, which is moderately above regional levels, reflecting an emphasis on quality construction.
+This year has seen $408.3 million in commercial development approvals, indicating robust local business investment.
+Compared to Greater Sydney, West Ryde - Meadowbank shows around 75% of the construction activity per person and ranks among the 82nd percentile nationally.
+Recent construction comprises 18.0% detached houses and 82.0% townhouses or apartments, favouring higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.

-By 2041, West Ryde - Meadowbank is projected to grow by 3,356 residents.
-If current development rates continue, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting population growth beyond current projections.
+The location has approximately 191 people per dwelling approval, suggesting an expanding market.
+By 2041, West Ryde - Meadowbank is projected to grow by 3,255 residents.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development